 The display may become full of track when, for example, own ship traces the same route several times or there are many tracks from other ships.
-You can erase all or a percentage of your track or other tracks to clear the display.
+You may erase track two ways: through the menu (by color or percentage) or directly on the screen (track between specified points is erased).